XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Solution/SCALEUP-T002/pr.md

 linkedworkitem: module4
 ---

-Updated files to install the Kubernetes Ingress Solution and generate certficates.
+Updated files to install the Kubernetes Ingress Solution and generate certificates.

 Please update the <dnsName> and <studentprefix> variables in all the files.